Sittichok Paso: Chonburi

+Kagoshima United (loan)

 At early December 2016, Sittichok, together with his teammate Worachit, participated in J-League Open Trials 2016 and performed well in that trial.
 His excellent performance caught the sight of Kagoshima United that offered him another trial in January 2017.
 By his success in this trial, Sittichok signed the loan contract from Chonburi and became a first-team member of Kagoshima United since January 24, 2017 for initially one year.

 FC Ryukyu (loan)

 On 19 January 2021, it was announced that Sittichok had joined club FC Ryukyu on a season-long loan deal.

 International career

 On 26 May 2022, Paso was called up to the Thailand under-23 for the 2022 AFC U-23 Asian Cup.